entagir/aztlan/README.md

 <h2 align="center"><a  href="https://aztlan.entagir.ru">aztlan.entagir.ru</a></h2>

 ## Description
-MindEditor is a classic 2d platformer.
+Aztlan is a classic 2d platformer.

 The project is developed in pure javascript and uses HTML5 Canvas for rendering.